 So, what if your niche is “search engine marketing?”
 What are the top sites that are competing against you for search traffic?
 You may guess one or two offhand, but there’s a free tool that can help you.

 Step #1: Go to similarsites.com.
 On the homepage, plug your blog URL in the search box.
 Then, click the “search icon” at the right side.

 Step #2: Analyze the competitors.
-In the screenshot below, you’ll find a few sites that write about similar topics related to search engine marketing, such as SEO, SEO news, search algorithm updates and more.
+In the screenshot below, you’ll find a few sites that write blog posts related to similar topics in search engine marketing, such as SEO, SEO news, search algorithm updates and more.
 There are over 100 of them on the page, if you scroll down.

 Go to Google.com.
 Plug in your primary keyword (i.e., search engine marketing), and find the competing web pages.
 Here’s the result:

 Interestingly, Wikipedia.com and WordStream.com are also your competitors for the keyword “search engine marketing.”

 Six months is ideal when you’re looking for recent content that is written with fresh perspectives on the Google algorithm updates, because a lot has changed in the past twelve months.

 Next, check the “past six months” filter on the left side: